umersanii/weedx-mobile/README.md

 - [x] ✅ All 13 Activity screens created
 - [x] ✅ Complete data layer (9 API services + 9 repositories)
 - [x] ✅ All response models and request DTOs
+- [x] Images not being specific to account

 - [ ] 🔄 Build ViewModels for all modules
 - [ ] 🔄 Activity ↔ ViewModel integration
 - [ ] ⏳ End-to-end testing with real backend